dddiscovery/datapoints/_posts/2025-01-13-firstblog-Kieran.md

 </div>
 <div class='distinguishability-mats row' width="50"></div>

-The auxiliary variables select the distinctions among feature values that are worth communicating to the predictive model.
-The single most relevant bit in all the features resides in the <digits>hour</digits> feature and roughly groups the hours of the day into nighttime, commuting hours, and everything else.
+The most relevant information in all the descriptors is about the hour of the day, and roughly groups the hours of the day into nighttime, commuting hours, and everything else.

-The most relevant four bits include further refined <digits>hour</digits> information to distinguish between the morning and evening commutes, the year, whether it's a workday, and a rough categorization of <digits>temperature</digits> as hotter or colder than around 15C.

-Given the full spectrum of relevant bits, we can gradually widen our focus, starting with the simplest relationship and working toward using all of the variation in the source variables.
+The next most relevant information (found by sliding the bar to the right) distinguishes winter from the warmer months, distinguishes the two years of data from each other, and distinguishes the weekend from the weekdays.
+These specific distinctions are the information lying inside the data about the relationship between time and bike rentals.

+Eventually, more nuanced details from the descriptors is selected, and then it becomes easier to interpret what is left *indistinguishable*: spring from fall, the hours from 2am-6am, and the days Tuesday-Thursday.

+### Parting thoughts

+Data is essentially just a bunch of variation, and one of the central challenges in data science is finding the right variation to focus on.
+In this example, the right variation was that which was most informative about bike rentals.
+Machine learning identified the information for us, guiding our focus and allowing for our own mental modeling to kick in.

+We focused on a small example with only four descriptors and a single output value to predict, but localizing information can scale gracefully to much larger problems, and less straightforward prediction setups.
+If you're interested in learning more, check out the longer post that this one came from: [Where is the information in data?](https://murphyka.github.io/information_explorable/), and/or our publications on the topic:

+<a class="paper-title-link" href="https://arxiv.org/abs/2211.17264">Interpretability with full complexity by constraining feature information (ICLR 2023)</a>

+<a class="paper-title-link" href="https://www.pnas.org/doi/abs/10.1073/pnas.2312988121">Information decomposition in complex systems via machine learning (PNAS 2024)</a>

 <a class='footend' key='bhat'></a>
-Specifically, we use the [Bhattacharyya coefficient](https://en.wikipedia.org/wiki/Bhattacharyya_distance) between the embedding distributions, which is 1 when they perfectly overlap (white) and 0 when they have no overlap (dark blue).
+Specifically, we use the [Bhattacharyya coefficient](https://en.wikipedia.org/wiki/Bhattacharyya_distance) between the probability distributions of these values in representation space, and it is 1 when the representations perfectly overlap (white) and 0 when they have no overlap (dark blue).
-Like the relevant KL divergence terms, the Bhattacharyya coefficient is straightforward to compute when everything is a Gaussian.

 ### References